 Representing good fortune, the Panamanian golden frog from the rainforests of Central America is Panama’s national animal.
 Their picture is on everything from magazines, to posters, to T-shirts, to lottery tickets.
 Sadly though, these frogs have been faced with all kinds of adversity.
 Everything from being taken from the wild for sale in pet stores, brought into tourist attractions for display, taken into homes for good luck, to facing their biggest threat… their inevitable extinction at the hands of a lethal chytrid fungus known as Batrachochytrium dendrobatidis, a nonhyphal zoosporic fungus.
-They are now thought to be extinct from the wild.
+They are now thought to be extinct, or at least functionally extinct, from the wild.

 First the Stats…